openbmc/docs/designs/firmware-update-over-redfish.md

     uploading each image every time.
 - Redfish does not support deleting a firmware image (this happens by default when a new image is uploaded)
-- Redfish does support the ability to update multiple targets with the same image with the same command.
-OpenBMC does not support this currently.
 - Redfish has support via a SimpleUpdate action which allows the user to pass in a variety of remote locations to retrieve a file from (FTP, HTTP, SCP, ...).
 Existing OpenBMC only has support for TFTP.